AvinaashAnandK/concordiaNeurIPSFinalistSubmission/README.md

 **Refinement:** The challenge is to design a *meta-strategy* or a set of guiding principles that are robust to scenario variations.
 This requires identifying common underlying structures or decision-making patterns across different game types.

-**Solution:** The agent's strategy is built upon a foundation of decision theories (e.g., 'gameTheo_boundRat', 'prospect_theory').
+**Solution:** The agent's *meta-strategy* is built upon a foundation of decision theories.
 These theories provide a general framework for decision-making that can be applied across different scenarios.
 The agent's behavior is guided by these principles rather than scenario-specific rules.
+Experiments were run using *meta-strategies* drafted using concepts from the following 10 theories / combination of theories: `Game Theory + Bounded Rationality`, `Prospect Theory`, `Social Identity Theory`, `Utility Maximization`, `Game Theory`, `Distributed Cognition`, `Loss Aversion`, `Social Identity + Loss Aversion + Distributed Cognition`, `Social Identity + Loss Aversion + Distributed Cognition + Prospect Theory`, `Social Identity + Game Theory + Distributed Cognition`.

 ## II.
 Strategic Challenges